Max Nicholson (footballer): Playing career

+In July 2002 Nicholson returned to Gainsborough Trinity.

+Controversy

-He played for Geylang United and Woodlands and acted as a witness in the match fixing scandal of 2000 as, after being attacked with a hockey stick by the notorious Wilson Raj Perumal along with fellow Woodlands player Ivica Raguz, two S League players, German goalkeeper Lutz Pfannenstiel and Australian defender Mirko Jurilj were jailed for alleged fixing of matches.
+Nicholson acted as a witness in the match fixing scandal of 2000 as, after being attacked with a hockey stick by the notorious Wilson Raj Perumal along with fellow Woodlands player Ivica Raguz, two S League players, German goalkeeper Lutz Pfannenstiel and Australian defender Mirko Jurilj were jailed for alleged fixing of matches.
 Nicholson had originally been arrested along with fellow British players from Geylang United, Billy Bone and Brian Bothwell.

 No charges were brought against Nicholson, he actually played in the game where it was alleged he was to be paid not to play in.